-Individual Designation
+Individual designation

 On this page

-Individual Designation under Part IV of the Ontario Heritage Act
+Individual designation under Part IV of the Ontario Heritage Act

 Under Part IV of the Ontario Heritage Act, City Council may recognize and protect properties of cultural heritage value or interest through individual designation.
 By designating properties of cultural heritage value, City Council ensures their protection for the benefit of present and future generations.
-A property may be worthy for individual designation if it satisfies one or more of the following criteria established through Ontario Regulation 9/06.
+A property may be worthy for individual designation if it satisfies two or more of the following criteria established through Ontario Regulation 9/06.

-Design or Physical Value
+Design or physical value

-Historical or Associative Value
+Historical or associative value

-Contextual Value
+Contextual value

 The building has contextual value because it is important in defining, maintaining or supporting the character of the area; is physically, functionally, visually or historically linked to its surroundings or is a landmark.